ecg-marktplaats/marktplaats-api-guidelines/docs/interaction-design.md

 value of the conditional `If-Match` request header.
 If the REST API concludes that the entity tag hasn’t changed, then it can process the requested change.

-The `ETag` header (and `If-match` headers for other methods) are required even though the resource might not support versioning.
-The major reason for this is that these headers can not be added later on while there are clients that do not support it.
-Secondly, it is always possible to calculate the etag value based on the content of the resource.
+### Resources without `ETag` support

+The `ETag` header MUST NOT be sent in response to `GET` requests for resources that do not support ETags.

+Requests for resources without `ETag` support that contain a `If-Match` or `If-Non-Match` header (or any other conditional header) MUST be responded to with a `400 Bad Request`.
+The body of the response must make clear that conditional headers are not allowed on resources that do not support it.

 ### `POST` must be used to create a new resource in a collection